 Research prizes for members of the Osteology Network

 Very successful from the view of the Osteology Foundation were the research poster presentations.
 Two prizes went to researchers from the Osteology network: Jia-Hui Fu, Singapore, won the first prize in the category Clinical Research, and Young Dan Cho, Korea, currently Osteology Research Scholar at the University of Michigan, won the first prize in the category Basic Research.
+Click here to see the photogallery.

 Thank you to the local organisers from the University of Michigan.
 It was an excellent congress with great presentations.